codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

     </a>
 1. BPM process<br><br>
 We want to implement a process which has:
-   - a service tasks which sends a notification email to all employee managers when a new leave request is submitted (a new process instance is creaetd)
+   - a service tasks which sends a notification email to all employee managers when a new leave request is submitted (a new process instance is created)
    - a user task which waits for an employee manger to process (approve/decline) the leave request
    - an exclusive gateway which routes the flow to different service task depending on a variable called `requestApproved`
    - a task which notifies the requester that the request is approved